rklabacka/genomics-pipeline-intro/README.md

 # Genomics Pipeline Intro

-Introduction to basic genomics filetypes and processing techniques.
-The methods presented are necessary for moving from raw genomic reads to variants, but additional steps not introduced here should be implemented.
-In other words, the purpose of this introduction is to help individuals new to genomics understand the basics of file transformation; it is not to present every step in genomic data processing.
+This repository provides an introduction to basic techniques in genomic processing.
+Specifically, participants will learn an abbreviated and simplified overview of how raw reads can be converted to variants.
+The purpose of this introduction is to help individuals new to genomics understand the basics of file transformation; it is not to present every step in genomic data processing (additional steps are required).

 ---

 # Contents